Gisela of Hungary: Veneration

-Gisela's canonisation was attempted in the 18th century but failed.
+Gisela's canonisation was attempted in the 18th century, but failed.
 She was beatified in 1975.
 Her memorial days are 7 May and 1 February.

 Gisela and her husband were not buried together.
-On 4 May 1996, the preserved remains of King Stephen's right hand were brought back together with a bone taken from the arm of Gisela for a special mass celebrating the 1,000th anniversary of their wedding at St. Michael's Cathedral in the western Hungarian town of Veszprém, where Gisela once lived.
+On 4 May 1996, the preserved remains of King Stephen's right hand were brought back together with a bone taken from Gisela's arm for a special mass celebrating the 1,000th anniversary of their wedding at St. Michael's Cathedral in the western Hungarian town of Veszprém, where Gisela once lived.
 His hand is normally displayed at St. Stephen's Basilica in Budapest.

 Her grave is well known, and regarded as a holy place.
 A jewelled cross was commissioned by Queen Gisela for the tomb of her mother, who died in 1006 and was buried in the Niedermünster in Regensburg.

-Blessed Gisela is depicted on a white limestone panel by Hungarian artist Sandor Kiss on the wall of the Chapel of Our Lady – Queen of Hungary in St. Peter's Basilica, Rome.
+Gisela is depicted on a white limestone panel by Hungarian artist Sandor Kiss on the wall of the Chapel of Our Lady – Queen of Hungary in St. Peter's Basilica, Rome.

-She is also venerated by many Eastern Orthodox Christians.